rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

 * S3 is Simple Storage Service, is one of the most old AWS services, released in 2006.
 * The AWS definition: S3 provides developers and IT teams with secure, durable, highly-scalable object storage.
 Amazon S3 is easy to use with a simple web interface to store and retrieve any amount of data from anywhere on the web.
 * S3 is a place to storage all your flat file videos, images, etc..
-* S3 is object based, so you can install a SO on it.
+* S3 is object based, so you can't install a SO on it.
 * The data are spread accross multiple devices and multiple facilities.
 * the maxim file size is 5TB
 * Files are storaged in Buckets, just a folder in the cloud.